Are you selling Safety?

 And do you even know the difference?

-Think about it.
-When your client first approaches you to discuss the possibility of working with you they usually already know something about what you do – they know you are an interior designer, or a business consultant, or a specialize in treating a particular illness.
-They may have met you networking, seen you speak or been referred.
-Chances are they’ve already had a browse of your website, or been on your mailing list for a while.
+When your client first approaches you to discuss the possibility of working with you, they most likely already know something about what you do.
+For example, they already know you are an interior designer, a business consultant, or a specialist in treating a particular problem.
+They may have met you networking, seen you speak at an event, or been referred to you.
+Chances are they’ve already had a browse through your website, or been on your mailing list for a while.

-So, before you get to the details of their problem and how your service might be a match to that, you need to make them feel safe.
-Safe to have the sales conversation with you.
-Safe to put their problem in your hands as the expert.
+So, before you get to the details of their problem and how your service would be a solution for that, you need to make them feel safe: safe to have the sales conversation with you and safe to put their problem in your hands as the expert.

 There are a number of key ways to establish this feeling of safety.

-Talk confidently about the solution and how you can help.
-And don’t falter or apologise when it comes to talking about price, scheduling and structure.
+- Talk confidently about the solution and how you can help – don’t falter or apologise when it comes to talking about price, scheduling, and structure.

 It is amazing how quickly a client can feel unsafe as soon as you show any signs of lack of solidity in any of these areas.